 Storing and reheating

-In the unlikely event that you have any leftover baked potato (this would literally never happen in my house), store it in an air tight container in the refrigerator and use within 3 days.
+In the unlikely event that you have any leftover baked potato, store it in an air tight container in the refrigerator and use within 3 days.

 Air fryer baked potato recipe card

-How to cook a baked potatoes in an air fryer.
+How to cook a baked potato in an air fryer.